mpv-player/mpv/DOCS/man/osc.rst

 ``seekbarkeyframes``
     Default: yes

-    Controls the mode used to seek when dragging the seekbar (default: true).
-If set to true, default seeking mode is used (usually keyframes, but player defaults and heuristics can change it to exact).
-If set to false, exact seeking on mouse drags will be used instead.
+    Controls the mode used to seek when dragging the seekbar.
+If set to ``yes``, default seeking mode is used (usually keyframes, but player defaults and heuristics can change it to exact).
+If set to ``no``, exact seeking on mouse drags will be used instead.
 Keyframes are preferred, but exact seeks may be useful in cases where keyframes cannot be found.
 Note that using exact seeks can potentially make mouse dragging much slower.

 ``seekrangestyle``
     Default: inverted